anantha-natarajan/Particle-Simulation/README.md

 PROGRAM STUCTURE:
  Each particle is represented as a structure having its own position, velocity, acceleration, color, birth time, age and active boolean.
  Euler's numerical integration method is used to calculate the particle position and velocity.
- All the active particles will be stored in an array of particle structures An inactive particle list is defined as an integer stack and it stores the indices of all the inactive particles.
+ All the active particles will be stored in an array of particle structures.
+ An inactive particle list is defined as an integer stack and it stores the indices of all the inactive particles.
  A Collision detection and response system is setup to handle point-triangle collisions.
  Uniform and Random distribution functions are defined to create both scalars and vectors.